Learning Lens Blur Fields: Results

 \subsection{Comparison to Prior Methods}

 The proposed method outperforms prior methods for dense stacks as shown in \cref{tab:comparisons}.
 While a direct comparison of runtime and memory for a single PSF favors prior work, our method scales better with the number of images---a requirement for accurate calibration.
 For the example shown in \cref{tab:comparisons}, consider optimizing a 5D PSF for a 12 MP (4032x3024) iPhone 12 Pro; if we optimize blur kernels at 75x100 sensor positions (i.e., assume each blur kernel is constant within a 40 pixel area), 15 focus positions, 73x73 blur kernel samples, and 4 RGGB color channels, then Joshi et al. (2008) would require 34 days for optimization, Mannan and Langer (2016) would require 1945 days, and our approach requires 14 hours.
 Moreover storing this discretely sampled 5D PSF requires 9.3 GB whereas our MLP requires 19.1 MB.

-Prior methods were also observed to be more noise-sensitive, often produce estimations with high-frequency artifacts, and deteriorates for large PSFs (see \cref{fig:simulations} and Supplement S5).
+Prior methods were also observed to be more noise-sensitive, often produce estimations with high-frequency artifacts, and deteriorates for large PSFs (see \cref{fig:simulations} and Supplement Sec.
+S-IV).